DanielEiny/Classification-Feedback-Loop-PoC/README.md

 # Classification-Feedback-Loop-PoC
-Looking to re-train your classification model in an efficient way? you are in the right place.
+Looking to re-train your classification model in an efficient way? start here.